Updated: Apr 6

 One of the most complicated and demanding tasks in 3D photography is the registration of a series of images.
-The registration precision has a dominant impact on the picture visual quality.
-For the lenticular application, an absolute control of the zero-parallax plane (AKA "stereo window") is essential for the optimal utilization of the lenticular 3D imaging capabilities.
+The registration precision has a dominant impact on the picture visual quality. fCarta is a free software distributed under the Public GNU License.
+It is unlimited in the number of photographs and their size.
+Download your free copy now and try it!

 There are two automatic software tools which take a series of raw photographs as input, and produce a sequence of photographs as output which are ready for lenticular print, all this without any user intervention: Cosima and 3DMaster Kit .
 Although such programs are very convenient, their precision is unspecified, and the exact position of the zero-parallax plane is not fully controlled.
 In some cases, the registration process can completely fail.

 fCarta relies on manual identification of control points to achieve registration.
 This is a mathematically rigorous method which guarantees both utmost precision and success in all cases.
 Many professional image registration programs in other disciplines use this method for demanding applications.